BodhiLandryStahl/hello-world/README.md

 Hello fellow beings,

-I am passionate about permaculture, web3, and other beings.
+I am passionate about permaculture, web3, and the dharma.